vash3d/pigpio_encoder/README.md

     ```python
     def up_callback():
-        # some action is rotated upward
+        # some action if rotated upward
     ```

 - create a callback function for Down-Rotation events.

     ```python
     def down_callback():
-        # some action is rotated upward
+        # some action if rotated downward
     ```

 - create callbacks functions for the Switch